carbon-language/carbon-lang/llvm/docs/ExtendingLLVM.rst

    Add an entry for your intrinsic.
 Describe its memory access characteristics for optimization (this controls whether it will be DCE'd, CSE'd, etc).
-Note that any intrinsic using the ``llvm_int_ty`` type for an argument will be deemed by ``tblgen`` as overloaded and the corresponding suffix will be required on the intrinsic's name.
+Note that any intrinsic using one of the ``llvm_any*_ty`` types for an argument or return type will be deemed by ``tblgen`` as overloaded and the corresponding suffix will be required on the intrinsic's name.

 #. ``llvm/lib/Analysis/ConstantFolding.cpp``: